Types and Application of Position Sensors

 3) Working Principle of Hall Sensor

-When the sensor shaft rotates, the blades of the impeller passes through the air gap between the Hall IC and the permanent magnet.
-When the blade leaves the air gap, the magnetic flux of the permanent magnet passes through the Hall IC and the magnetic steel sheet to form a loop.
-At this time, the Hall element generates a voltage (UH = 1.9-2.0V), the transistor of the output stage of the Hall IC is turned on, and the signal voltage U0 output by the sensor is low.
-In the actual measurement, when the power supply voltage Ucc = 14.4V or 5V, the signal voltage U0 = 0.1-0.3 V).
+When the sensor shaft rotates, trigger wheel vanes pass through the air gap between the Hall IC and permanent magnet.
+When a vane exits the air gap, magnetic flux from the permanent magnet passes through the Hall IC and magnetic steel sheet, forming a complete magnetic circuit.
+The Hall element generates a voltage (UH = 1.9-2.0V), the output stage transistor of the Hall IC conducts, and the sensor outputs a low signal voltage.
+In actual measurements with power supply voltage Ucc = 14.4V or 5V, the signal voltage U0 = 0.1-0.3V.

-4) Structure of Hall-type Camshaft Position Sensor
+4) Structure of Hall-Type Camshaft Position Sensor

 Figure 6.
-Structure of Hall-type Camshaft Position Sensor
+Structure of Hall-Type Camshaft Position Sensor

 5) Working Conditions